s-ccs/LSLAutoBIDS/README.md

 - Run the command below to create a configuration file template in folder.

 ```
-python gen_dv_config.py -p config_path
+python gen_dv_config.py

 ```
-The config_path is the path where the configuration file will be stored.
-The default path is `autobids_config.yaml` in your '/home/username' directory
+The config will be created in the ~/.config/lslautobids/config.yaml file.
+This file will have the dataverse details and the root directories for the projects.
 .
 - Edit the file `autobids_config.yaml` to add the dataverse details.
 Here the dataverse credentials and the root directories needs to be added.

+This will be mostly same for all the projects, thus creating only once per system is recommended.

 2. __Project Configuration__ : This is to be done once for each new project.
 This store the project details like project name, project id, project description etc.
 - Run the command below to create a configuration file template in `/projects/<PROJECT_NAME>/` folder (according to the selected root directories).